 - The author must register at ORCID and Publons.
 For Russian authors the SPIN code of the registry of elibrary.ru must be included.
 The registrations on these pages are free and must be included in the document.
 The records of these platforms must be updated.

-- The author must complete and sign the originality document sent.
-[Download letter of originality]
+- The author must complete the declaration of originality form.
+[Declaration of originality]

 - Articles must have a maximum length of 6000 words and must be written with APA standards version 6.0

 - The document must have a maximum of 5 authors.

 - The document must contain references to documents included in the Web of Science.